cloudflare/workers-honeycomb-logger/README.md

 This is the exact object that will be sent to Honeycomb, so you can see what values are available there.
 This includes all information that you have added with `request.tracer.addData()`

+Please note that the `Headers` for both request and response objects are converted into a `Record<string, string>`.
+So if you want to check the `content-type` headers in the response, you can do `data.response.headers['content-type']`.

 Examples

 ```typescript